Lecithin is a very popular dietary supplement. But what do we know about its risks and benefits?

 - phosphatidic acid

 Lecithin is found in egg yolk, meats, soy, seeds, such as sunflower and rapeseed, and some vegetables, such as corn.
-Soy is the source of most commercial lecithin, although sunflower lecithin is also heavily promoted.
+Soy is the source of most commercial lecithin, although sunflower lecithin is increasingly popular because of concerns about GMO in soy and food allergy labeling regulations.

 You probably assume that when you take lecithin supplements, you are actually getting lecithin.
 However, as is the case with many nutritional supplements, commercial preparations vary widely in the amount the substance that is actually in their product.